Pythonista7/SIR-Modeling-Covid-in-Bangalore/README.md

 ### What is happening here ?
 1) <b>Data clean-up and extrapolation</b> <br>
   Firstly covid data from late April/early May was collect from a BBMP source which had labeled each ward in Bengaluru with color-coding to indicate sevirity of the the outbreak(this can be found in BBMP.csv).
-This data coupled with cencus data of Bengaluru is used to factor in attributes such as population and area size of each ward which maybe a potential factor in the spread of the disease.
+This data coupled with census data of Bengaluru is used to factor in attributes such as population and area size of each ward which maybe a potential factor in the spread of the disease.

 2) <b>SIR Modeling</b><br>
   Both these data are combined and used to model the pandemic using the SIR technique.The data presented in all the graphs is for a set time frame of 90 or 120 days(can be changed for any time-period in the code) and day 0 can be thought of as first day an infection was recorded in the ward, for simplicity can be assumed as May 1st 2020.